 - AN INK PEN.
 For keeping track in your passport of everything you’ve consumed so later when you’re unable to button your pants, you’ll know why.

 - SUNSCREEN.
 Because it’s Florida and even though it’s fall it’s still 90+ (°F) and that sun is the real deal.
 I’m pretty sure it’s what killed the dinosaurs.

 - YOUR GAME FACE.
 Twelve hours of eating, drinking, walking, and laughing is not for the weak spirited.
-Get your shit together and don’t wuss out.
+Pull yourself together and don’t wuss out.

 What to leave behind:

 - YOUR CHILDREN.
 I’m fairly convinced after five years of “research” that Disney parks are for adults, not kids.
 You think it will be fine to bring your kid with you to Disney’s Epcot Center.
 But I’m afraid you’re wrong.
 Especially to an event with “…Wine Festival” right there in the title.
 If you want to have a great time and make this the BestDayEver® (I’m trademarking that.), wiping butts, picking noses, and taming tantrums is going to ruin any chance of that.
 Besides, do you really want to have to keep making excuses for going around the corner for shots of Suigei Drunken Whale sake?
 They’re going to figure it out sooner or later and tell their teachers.